IoT Application Development Company

 Frequently asked questions

 IoT application development is the process of building the software layer that connects physical devices, sensors, machines, vehicles, meters, and equipment, to the systems that use their data.
 This includes the device management platform (provisioning, authentication, OTA updates), the data ingestion pipeline (handling high-frequency time-series data at scale), the processing layer (rules, aggregations, anomaly detection), and the application layer (dashboards, alerts, and integrations with ERP, CRM, or operational systems).
 The hardware is your devices.
-The software is what makes the data from those devices actionable.
+The software is what makes the data from those devices useful.

 We build the software layer and integrate with your hardware via its communication protocol.
 Common protocols we work with: MQTT (most common for IoT messaging), HTTP/REST (for devices with higher power budgets), CoAP (constrained devices), WebSockets (real-time bidirectional), Modbus and OPC-UA (industrial equipment), BLE and Zigbee (short-range sensors).
 We don't manufacture hardware, but we work alongside your hardware vendor to integrate their device firmware with the platform we build.
-We've connected GPS trackers, smart meters, industrial sensors, and building management systems.

 Device data is fundamentally different from transactional data, it's high frequency, time-series, and often arrives in bursts.
 We use message queue architectures (MQTT broker + message queue) to handle ingestion at scale without data loss, time-series databases for efficient storage and querying of sensor data, stream processing for real-time aggregations and alerting, and edge processing where bandwidth or latency constraints require processing close to the device.
 We scope the data architecture around your device count, message frequency, and retention requirements before writing a line of code.